FRPProject/OpenI6X-GPS-NAV/README.md

 ** This code is created for the "Hello World" tool implemented by [OpenI6X](https://github.com/OpenI6X/opentx) lead programmer for the Flysky-I6x.

 # How it works:
-Press OK-> centers the HOME position
+Press OK-> centers the HOME position to the current UAV location
 <br>
 Up/down key-> changes the plot x/y directions
 <p><image src='./image/image.png' width='280px'>